bishwathakur/MultiplayerTicTacToe/readme.md

 ## Security Considerations

 - Input validation on both client and server sides.
-- Rate limiting to prevent spam or DOS attacks.
 - Authentication for players (if implementing user accounts).

 ## Scalability